sigp/lighthouse/book/src/faq.md

       where `local_IP` and `public_IP` are the local IP and public IP addresses of the beacon node.

-       i.
-Beacon node:

-      The setting is the same as in scenario 1.

-       ii.
-Validator client:

-       Use the flag `--beacon-nodes http://127.0.0.1:5052` to connect to the beacon node.
+       In the validator client, use the flag `--beacon-nodes http://127.0.0.1:5052` to connect to the beacon node.